galgreg/ContextFreeGrammar/README.md

 `S` is the start symbol.

 Each input string has length **_n_**, where 0 < **_n_** < 1001.

+### Warning
+In order to program work properly, it's important to be sure that line endings match to system native settings.
+It means, that for Linux it should be `LF`, for Windows `CRLF`, and for some old Macs `CR`.
+Without correctly set line endings, is likely that program execution will corrupt.

 ## Output
 For each given word, program has to output the answer: